kamilbrzakala/Powershell-IdentityNow/README.md

 # Powershell

-Setup config.json somewhere and update path in the get-config.ps1
+Setup config.json on the disk and update path in the get-config.ps1